-Suspect in custody after shooting two at Dallas hospital
+Suspect shot and in custody after shooting two at Dallas hospital

 A suspect is in custody after two people were shot at a hospital in Dallas, Texas, on Saturday morning, local media reports.

-Dallas police officers responded to Methodist Dallas Medical Center at around 11.15am local time after reports of a shooting.
+Dallas Police responded to Methodist Dallas Medical Center at around 11.15am local time after reports of a shooting.

 WFAA reports that they found two people had been shot.
+The suspect was shot and injured when apprehended by a responding officer.

-The victims, believed to be nurses, are being treated for their injuries and one is in critical condition.
+The victims, believed to be nurses, were found near the labour and delivery area of the hospital.

-Police have not released any information concerning what led to the shooting.
+They are being treated for their injuries and one is in critical condition.

-The names of the suspect and the victims have not been released.
+Police have not released any information concerning what led to the shooting, nor have they revealed the names of the suspect and the victims.

 The hospital has its own police department which is in charge of the investigation but they have asked Dallas Police Department for assistance.